 It wasn't clear right away, but Flume has a formula.
-By the time of the release of his self-titled debut album in 2012 the Australian born Harley Streten had already emerged as a producer with a powerful command of sharp bass drums and snappy vocal samples responsible for rollercoaster-like dynamics.
+By the time his self-titled debut album came out in 2012, the Australian born Harley Streten had already emerged as a producer with a powerful command of sharp bass drums and snappy vocal samples responsible for rollercoaster-like dynamics.
 There were a lot of young bass producers working in similar lanes, but the giddy bombast of Streten's earliest work was like nitrous oxide—capable of producing giggly highs or rocket propulsion, depending on the context in which was consumed.

 But once I finally caught him live at New York's Terminal 5—where I dodged bros with their partners on their shoulders and guzzled a few $13 well drinks—I realized his success relies on a recipe.
 As showcased on a number of high-profile remixes around that time, like his 2013 flip of Disclosure's "You and Me," many of his productions started featuring the same dizzy drop—these piercing flurries of stuttering synths and stomach-churning side-chain compression.
 It happens like clockwork at the climax of each of his most well known songs.
 You can see it on display in its earliest form within Flume's remix of Lorde's "Tennis Court," when after a slow build up of compressed synth washes, the sounds unravel into punchy halftime drops interspersed with short vocal snippets that pop in short succession.
 It quickly became clear that the sound was easily reproducible, and popular too.